 To be eligible for funding under the Clean Transportation Program, a project must be consistent with the CEC's annual Clean Transportation Program Investment Plan Update.
 The CEC issued GFO-17-607 to provide funding opportunities under both the School Bus Program to fund projects that replace the oldest diesel school buses in California with electric vehicle school buses and the Clean Transportation Program to fund infrastructure projects that support the electric vehicle school buses.
-In response to GFO-17-607, the recipient submitted an application which was proposed for funding in the CEC's notice of proposed awards on June 3, 2019, and the agreement was executed as ARV-19-027 on October 16, 2019.
+In response to GFO-17-607, the recipient submitted an application which was proposed for funding in the CEC's notice of proposed awards June 3, 2019 and the agreement was executed as ARV-19-006 on January 22, 2020.